DC-AC/ShutdownAzureResources/README.md

 For the $SubscriptionFilter parameter specify a string filter to filter down the list of subscriptions to process such as "*dev*".

 You can then schedule this runbook to run as often as you'd like.

+After the runbook is deployed you'll need to upgrade the PowerShell module which is included in the Automation account.
+Use the instructions <a href="http://blog.coretech.dk/jgs/azure-automation-script-for-downloading-and-preparing-azurerm-modules-for-azure-automation/">here</a> to upgrade the PowerShell modules for the Azure Automation account.
+You will need to upgrade the PowerShell module AzureRM.Profile first, then upgrade the rest of the PowerShell modules.